WSKU

-WSKS (97.9 FM) and WSKU (105.5 FM) are radio stations simulcasting a (CHR) format.
-Licensed to Whitesboro, New York and Little Falls, New York, the stations serve the Utica-Rome area and are currently owned by Roser Communications Network.
+WSKS (97.9 FM) and WSKU (105.5 FM) are radio stations simulcasting a contemporary hit radio format.
+Licensed to Whitesboro, New York and Little Falls, New York, the stations serve the Utica-Rome area and are owned by Roser Communications Network.

 History

-WSKU signed on the air in 1990 as WOWB-FM, 105.5 (WOW 105), licensed to Little Falls.
-The station was licensed to Towpath Communications Limited as an adult-contemporary station and after a brief stint as "B105" became "Wow 105".
+WSKU signed on the air in 1990 as WOWB-FM 105.5, licensed to Little Falls.
+The station was licensed to Towpath Communications Limited as an adult contemporary station and after a brief stint as "B105" became "Wow 105".

 The station was soon sold to the Professional Broadcasting Corporation (a joint venture of Frank DuRoss and Ken Roser), who added a simulcast on WOWZ at 97.9 FM in September 1994.
 Licensed to Whitesboro, it was the first allocation of 97.9 in the Utica market.
 The resulting simulcast was identified as Wow-FM.

-WOWZ/WOWB became a Top 40 Rhythmic Station in December 1996.
-Now known as "The Beat of Central New York", "Wow-FM" went in a dance direction with Program Director J.P.
+WOWZ/WOWB became a rhythmic top 40 station in December 1996.
+Now known as "The Beat of Central New York", "Wow-FM" went in a dance direction with program director J.P.
 Marks, the nighttime air personality under the adult contemporary format, at the helm.
-Marks had previously been a nighttime and weekend air personality at Hot 107 (WRCK) before they changed format to Classic Rock Rock 107.
+Marks had previously been a nighttime and weekend air personality at Hot 107 (WRCK) before they changed format to classic rock.

 WOWZ and WOWB were sold to Clear Channel Communications in 2000.
-The Top 40 Rhythmic format was abandoned and in 2001, WOWB became WSKU and WOWZ became WSKS, while the top 40 programming and "KISS FM" branding previously heard under the WSKS call letters at 102.5 FM (now WUMX) moved to WSKS/WSKU.
+The rhythmic top 40 format was abandoned and in 2001, WOWB became WSKU and WOWZ became WSKS, while the top 40 programming and "KISS FM" branding previously heard under the WSKS call letters at 102.5 FM (now WUMX) moved to WSKS/WSKU.

-Clear Channel closed its operations in Utica, New York in 2007, and the KISS FM stations on 97.9 WSKS and 105.5 WSKU were sold to former co-owner Ken Roser, through his company Roser Communications.
+Clear Channel closed its Utica operations in 2007, and the KISS FM stations were sold to former co-owner Ken Roser, through his company Roser Communications.
 The format and branding of the stations remained the same, under program director and air personality Shaun Andrews.